Novimatrem/blog/_posts/2023-07-14-poem-1-delivery.markdown

 hoping delays would just be forgiven.

 Making her slow way across the hard floor,<br>
-the reaches a paw to the patterned white door.
+she reaches a paw to the patterned white door.

 It's not to her shock, she's more unsurprised,<br>
 that her package has gone, nobody in sight.